soulostar/sqlite-connector/README.md

 try (Connection conn1 = connector.getConnection('C:\\mydatabase.db')) {
     try (Connection conn2 = connector.getConnection('C:\\mydatabase.db')) {
         // conn1 == conn2.
 The same connection was returned in both places.
-        // This example is useless because both connections were obtained in
+        // This example is mostly useless, but in other situations,
-        // the same thread, but in other situations, this avoids database
+        // this avoids database locking exceptions when multiple threads
-        // locking exceptions when multiple threads attempt to write to a
+        // attempt to write to a database at the same time.
+Performance
-        // database at the same time.
+        // may also be notably better.
     }
 }
 ```